Better Market Street Project

 - Changes to sections of Ellis, Jones, 2nd and Steuart streets to improve safety and vehicle movement (see below map for details)

-Traffic changes beginning as part of Quick-Build on January 29:
+Traffic changes as part of Quick-Build:

 Private vehicles would be prohibited from turning onto or using Market Street in the car free area.
 All traffic would still be able to cross Market on cross street.